Breathing Techniques for Athletic Performance

 - Lots of people breathe just through your upper rib cage, which can lead to chronic neck pain and shoulder symptoms.

 - The Quadratus Lumborum (QL) is a muscle that attaches to the rib cage and can contribute to low-back pain and tightness.
 Inefficient breathing can cause problems with this muscle.
-Applying direct pressure using the Dry Rub massagers can help relieve tension in this muscle
+Applying direct pressure using the massagers in Dry Rub - a sweat proof car seat cover - can help relieve tension in this muscle.
+You can see how it works, here.

 - Dr. Ryan shows a breathing technique you can do at home or before your workout that can also help to reduce stress and anxiety